Dr. Feelgood (album): Recording

-Producer Bob Rock found working with the Crüe difficult, describing them as "four L.A. bad asses who used to drink a bottle of wine and want to kill each other."
+Producer Bob Rock found working with Mötley Crüe difficult, describing them as "four L.A. bad asses who used to drink a bottle of wine and want to kill each other."
 To minimize conflict and allow production to proceed smoothly, Rock had each member record their parts separately.

-The lyrics of "Don't Go Away Mad (Just Go Away)" feature a reference to "Too Young to Fall in Love" from the band's 1983 album Shout at the Devil.

-The intro track "T.n.T.
-(Terror 'n Tinseltown)" features a sample of a woman saying "Dr Davis, telephone please".
-This was the same sample used by the band Queensrÿche for their song "Eyes of a Stranger" which was off of their album Operation: Mindcrime released one year prior to Dr. Feelgood.

-The end of "Slice of Your Pie" is based on "She's So Heavy", from the Beatles' Abbey Road album.
+The opening track "T.n.T.
+(Terror 'n Tinseltown)" has a sample of a woman saying "Dr. Davis, telephone please".
+The same sample was used by American heavy metal band Queensrÿche in their song "Eyes of a Stranger" (1988) a year prior.
+The title track was inspired by a drug dealer, while the end of "Slice of Your Pie" is based on "I Want You (She's So Heavy)" (1969) by English rock band the Beatles.
+"Kickstart My Heart" was written by bassist Nikki Sixx after his experience being clinically dead for two minutes from a heroin overdose before paramedics revived him with two shots of adrenaline.
+"Without You" was co-written by drummer Tommy Lee about his relationship with his then-wife Heather Locklear.

+The lyrics of "Don't Go Away Mad (Just Go Away)" reference "Too Young to Fall in Love" from the band's second studio album Shout at the Devil.
 Steven Tyler of Aerosmith sings backing vocals on "Sticky Sweet".
 "Nikki and Tommy and I hung out a lot," said Tyler, who was in Vancouver around the same time, recording Pump.
 "Of course, we're all akin by our old drinking and drugging days."
+Guitarist Mick Mars reportedly set his amps so loud that his playing leaked into Tyler's vocal recording.
+Bryan Adams, Skid Row, Robin Zander and Rick Nielsen of Cheap Trick, and Jack Blades of Night Ranger contributed backing vocals on the album.

 Release

-Dr. Feelgood has sold more than 6 million copies in the U.S., and went Gold in the U.K. In various interviews, members of Mötley Crüe stated that it was their most solid album from a musical standpoint, due in no small part to their collective push for sobriety.
+Dr. Feelgood has sold more than six million copies in the U.S., and went Gold in the U.K. In various interviews, members of Mötley Crüe stated that it was their most solid album from a musical standpoint, due in no small part to their collective push for sobriety.
+The title track is the band's highest-charting single to date, peaking at No. 6 on the Billboard Hot 100.
+In addition, it is the band's only single to sell over 500,000 copies and receive Gold certification by the RIAA.